kth-tcs/trustfull-demonstrator/README.md

 ## Instructions for running an election

 Script [`scripts/demo.py`](scripts/demo.py) is used to deploy Verificatum across `N` Azure machines.
 The script accepts one positional argument that specifies the command to perform.

+Before running, install all requirements with `pip install -r scripts/requirements.txt`.

-Full usage is:
+General usage is:

 ```text
 usage: demo.py [-h] [--container NAME] [--login] [--username USERNAME]